-The new kitchen location BEFORE: When they built the addition they always intended to relocate the kitchen to this room that was being used as a formal dining room.
-This space in their floor plan was perfect because of the the high ceilings and large window gave us a nice canvas to work with.
+THE KITCHEN LOCATION BEFORE: When they built the addition they always intended to relocate the kitchen to this room (picture below), which was being used as a formal dining room.
+This space in their floor plan was perfect because of the the high ceilings and large window which gave us a nice canvas to work with!

-DURING CONSTRUCTION: The homeowners really wanted a classic feel so we decided to go with stained lower cabinets, white upper cabinets, and gorgeous light quartz counters.
+DURING CONSTRUCTION: The homeowners really wanted a classic feel, so I decided to go with stained lower cabinets, white upper cabinets, and gorgeous light quartz countertops.

-Once the cabinets were installed I was feeling like the ceiling was a little too plain.
-We had already modified it, but I felt like it still needed something more!
+Once the cabinets were installed, I was feeling like the ceiling was a little too plain.
+We had already modified the previous ceiling design, but I felt like it still needed something more!
 While still keeping the classic design in mind, I decided to add beams to give it a clean look with some dimension .
 The overall size of the room is long and I didn’t want it to feel like a bowling alley.

-AFTER: The final result is a kitchen that truly feels like the heart of the home!
+AFTER: The final result is a kitchen that now truly feels like the heart of the home!
 The large island has comfortable seating for 4, and a front row seat be a part of the family cooking!
-The light upper cabinets help make this space feel open and airy.
+The light upper cabinets and newly painted trim help make this space feel open and airy!

-We placed the refrigerator and additional storage on the opposite wall so it’s close by and functional, but doesn’t take up space in the main gathering area.
+AFTER: I placed the refrigerator and additional storage on the opposite wall, so it’s close by and functional, but doesn’t take up space in the main gathering area.
 Check out the view below from the sink wall and close up of their new coffee bar area!

 I love how the new kitchen is open to the family room!
-And how awesome are those pendants?
+And how awesome are those kitchen island pendants?

-With the kitchen relocated we took the space that was the original living room and converted it to a formal dining room.
+BEFORE DINING ROOM SPACE: With the kitchen being relocated, we were able to take the space that was the original living room and convert it to their new formal dining room.

-Before & After Dining Room: Paul was SO EXCITED to hang the new mirror over the newly remodeled fireplace!
-If you missed it, check it out here.
+AFTER DINING ROOM: Paul was SO EXCITED to hang the new mirror over the newly remodeled fireplace!
+If you missed out on that action, check it out here!